 The three educational leaders from Long Beach have attracted national attention for increasing college access through the Long Beach College Promise and a Seamless Education partnership that aligns curriculum, instruction and training from pre-kindergarten through the doctoral level.
 The Long Beach leaders had traveled to D.C. to share their successes at a national education summit.
 Long Beach was one of two cities represented.

 Hispanics are the fastest growing minority group in the nation.
 The Educational Excellence for Hispanic Americans initiative was established in 1990 to increase academic opportunities for Hispanics.
 The initiative was continued by President William J. Clinton and President George W. Bush.
 Obama’s executive order, aimed at strengthening the initiative, is at whitehouse.gov under Briefing Room, then Presidential Actions.

 More than 52 percent of LBUSD students are Hispanic.
 Participation in rigorous Advanced Placement college preparatory classes by Hispanics and other minorities here has soared in recent years.
 College enrollment is on the rise here too, in part because of the College Promise, a cooperative venture among CSULB, LBCC and LBUSD.
 The program includes a tuition-free semester at LBCC and it offers guaranteed admission to CSULB for local students.
-Learn more about College Promise here.
+Learn more about the College Promise.